 - We invest in leaders.
 Our Health Leadership Fellows program helps develop leaders in government, business, health care, and communities and other diverse disciplines who affect policy and public will and champion health equity across the state.

-- We build relationships.
+- We collaborate.
 We know that changing systems isn’t an individual effort.
 We’re in it together.
-That’s why we seek to build collaborations and coalitions, engage partners, and convene experts to raise awareness, take action, and tackle issues that cause health inequity in Connecticut.
+That’s why we build and participate in collaborations and coalitions, engage partners, and convene experts to raise awareness, take action, and tackle issues that cause health inequity in Connecticut.

 - We support public engagement.
 We work with advocacy organizations and the news media to engage the public in their government and in the policy-making process.
 Engaging communities and community leaders is a critical step in creating changes to the system.